TRAIL ETIQUETTE AND SKILLS

 It is your responsibility to come to the aid of others that are injured along the trail.

-In my 65 years of hiking trails, I have abandoned three destinations when I’ve come across injured hikers.
+I’ve hike since 1969, and have abandoned five destinations when I’ve come across injured hikers.
 And I have been aided by others 4 times myself.

 At the very least, do all you can to aid this person.